Obsidian-tech-wiki/obsidian_tech_wiki/Wiki/Software/Operating systems/Operating system.md

 ## Types of operating systems
 ### Single tasking and multi tasking system
-A single tasking system can only run one program at one time while a multi tasking operating system allows more than one [[program]] to run.
+A single tasking system can only run one program at one time while a multi tasking operating system allows more than one [[Program]] to run.
 This can be done using time sharing where the [[CPU]] time is shared across the processors.

 Single user operating system have no ways to differentiate between users but may allow you to multitask.
 A multi-user operating system allows you to have several users to control a OS and a admin can manage the permissions.
 ### Real-time